LearningUkulele.com

 Viewing the lessons in this Lesson Series is only available to Registered visitors with a Verified email address.
 This is all in an effort to cut down on the amount of spam registrations that we've been receiving.

-The lessons are also available individually in the Lessons area of the site.
+The series lessons are also available individually in the Lessons area of the site.
 A Lesson series simply organizes these lessons into a logical sequence for learning.